-Submit your completed Non-Resident Tuition Exemption Affidavit and official high school trancripts by the first day of classes.
+Submit your completed Non-Resident Tuition Exemption Request and official high school trancripts by the first day of classes.

-If you are an SF State student applying to a graduate program at SF State you must re-submit ONLY your affidavit to graduate admissions.
+If you are an SF State student applying to a graduate program at SF State you must re-submit ONLY your exemption request to graduate admissions.
 No need to submit your official Transcripts.
 All other graduate students must submit their official HS Transcripts AND Affidavit to graduate admissions.